skywalkerSam/starboy-blogs/_data/posts/Strange-Magical-Evenings.md

 The evening feels magical today.
 Strange, quiet sunsets and gentle winds.
 Can't help but feel blessed
-for this moment in existence.
+for this moment in existence...

 &nbsp;